smartdevicelink/sdl_evolution/proposals/nnnn-alert-icon.md

 ## Potential downsides

 The proposed change is backward compatible and will not cause a breaking change.
-However the API of `Alert` are inconsistent.
+However the API of `Alert` is inconsistent.

 ## Impact on existing code